BillyAyiera/Delani-Studio/README.md

 ## DESCRIPTION

-- This is a website that I have created to demonstrate that I did learn html, css, javascript, bootstrap and jquery.
+- This is a website that I have created to demonstrate that I did learn how to integrate html, css, javascript, bootstrap and jquery.

 ## Deployment